What is study progress monitoring?

-- Please note: In the first year (propaedeutic year) of your study programme, you will have to obtain between 48-60 ECTS in order to continue your study programme.
+- Please note: The study progress monitoring is an immigration procedure, completely separate from the Binding Study Recommendation (BSR).
 The minimum amount of ECTS for the Binding Study Recommendation varies per study programme.
 You will need to refer to your study programme for more information about the Binding Study Recommendation that is required.

 - If you will be studying a one year master programme of 60 ECTS per year, then the number of required ECTS will depend on when you start your master programme.